HUD Sec. Ben Carson tests positive for COVID-19

 WASHINGTON -- United States Secretary of Housing and Urban Development Ben Carson tested positive for the coronavirus Monday morning, ABC News has learned.

-Carson was tested at Walter Reed National Military Medical Center in Washington after he began to experience symptoms of COVID-19, though he is no longer at the hospital.
+Carson was tested at Walter Reed National Military Medical Center in Maryland after he began to experience symptoms of COVID-19, though he is no longer at the hospital.

 "Secretary Carson has tested positive for the coronavirus.
 He is in good spirits and feels fortunate to have access to effective therapeutics which aid and markedly speed his recovery," Coalter Baker, Carson's chief of staff, said in a statement to ABC News.